GZante/Auto_Box-Behnken/README.md

 Regression Equation: Provide the regression equation for the models.
 Visualization: Generate plots to visualize the response as a function of input parameters.
 Flexible Input: Reads data from an Excel file with specified columns.
-Files

 ## 1. Box-Behnken statistics 4_3.py

 This script is designed for a 4^3 Box-Behnken design.
 It performs the following tasks:

-Reads data from an Excel file with columns A, B, C, D, and Response.
+- Reads data from an Excel file with columns A, B, C, D, and Response.
-Extracts regression statistics including ANOVA for linear, square, and two-way interaction models.
+- Extracts regression statistics including ANOVA for linear, square, and two-way interaction models.
-Provides the regression equation for each model.
+- Provides the regression equation for each model.

 ## 2. Box-Behnken statistics 3_3.py

 This script is designed for a 3^3 Box-Behnken design.
 It performs the same tasks as Box-Behnken statistics 4_3.py but for a 3^3 design:

-Reads data from an Excel file with columns A, B, C, and Response.
+- Reads data from an Excel file with columns A, B, C, and Response.
-Extracts regression statistics including ANOVA for linear, square, and two-way interaction models.
+- Extracts regression statistics including ANOVA for linear, square, and two-way interaction models.
-Provides the regression equation for each model.
+- Provides the regression equation for each model.

 ## 3. Example plot 4_3.py

 This script provides an example of how to generate a plot for a 4^3 Box-Behnken design.
 It visualizes the response as a function of parameters A and B, with C and D fixed.

 The plot includes:

-A filled contour plot to show the response percentage.
+- A filled contour plot to show the response percentage.
-Contour lines for better visibility.
+- Contour lines for better visibility.
-A colorbar to indicate the response percentage.
+- A colorbar to indicate the response percentage.